h2oai/h2o-3/h2o-docs/src/product/flow.rst

    - The main model runs for the mean number of epochs.
    - N+1 models may be off by the number specified for stopping_rounds from the best model, but the cross-validation metric estimates the performance of the main model for the resulting number of epochs (which may be fewer than the specified number of epochs).

--  **stopping_tolerance**: (GBM, DRF, DL, XGBoost, AutoML) This option specifies the tolerance value by which a model must improve before training ceases.
+-  **stopping_tolerance**: (GBM, DRF, DL, XGBoost, AutoML, IF) This option specifies the tolerance value by which a model must improve before training ceases.

 -  **sort_metric**: (AutoML) Specifies the metric used to sort the Leaderboard by at the end of an AutoML run.
 Available options include: